 Upper versus Lower Antelope Canyon

 I hope this post is helpful to you.
-As an amateur photographer I know how intimidating it can be to visit this place, but the experience is unlike any other and definitely worth your time and the investment in materials.
+Photographing Antelope Canyon is an experience unlike any other and definitely worth your time and the investment in materials.
 If you have any questions, feel free to drop them below.

 Until next time, safe travels!